isaacflaum/PollardRho/README.md

 # PollardRho
-This repository contains a Javascript implementation of the PollardRho Factoring Algorithm
+This repository contains a Javascript implementation of the PollardRho Factoring Algorithm.
+Algorithm can be run with any nodejs version that supports ES6 syntax as well as in the browser console.
+Just cd into the directory containing the pollardRho js file and run `node pollardRho.js`.
+Seed and Number to factor can be configured as well as the number of iterations or guesses to make.